Belgian Shepherd Dog

 - Training — For training information, see this growing section of the Canada’s Guide to Dogs website for tips, articles, as well as listings of training centres across Canada.

-- FAQ — from the Belgian Shepherd Dog Club of Canada
+- Historical Summary — from the Belgian Shepherd Dog Club of Canada

 - Herding Dogs — A section of the Canada’s Guide to Dogs website which includes training and general information about Herding/Stock Dogs; listing of Stock Dog Clubs and Associations; listing of upcoming shows and events; and more.

 - Clubs, Sports & Activities — For information on the many sports and activities you can get involved in with your dog.

 - Working Dogs — The Working Dogs section of the Canada’s Guide to Dogs website provides information and listings of organizations that are involved in various dog jobs, such as Guide Dogs, Therapy Dogs, Police Dogs, Protection Dogs, and much more.

 *NOTE 1: CHIC – The Canine Health Information Center “is a database of consolidated health screening results from multiple sources.
 Co-sponsored by the Orthopedic Foundation for Animals (OFA) and the American Kennel Club (AKC) Canine Health Foundation, CHIC works with parent clubs to identify health screening protocols appropriate for individual breeds.
 Dogs tested in accordance with the parent club established requirements, that have their results registered and made available in the public domain are issued CHIC numbers.”
 To learn more, visit: www.caninehealthinfo.org